astra-the-boop/legally-dubious-flying-machine/JOURNAL.md

 ## June 6th 2025 - Logger: Astra
 Summer finally started + exams are over, so we can finally actually actually start working on this thing... now how the f^^k do i use freecad...

+## June 9th 2025 - Logger: Astra
+I've been spending the past while trying to figure out how to use FreeCAD to no avail, genuinely cannot figure it out. to be fair, I couldn't figure out how to use the other CAD softwares too, but at least i got a bit further with Onshape so I think I'll be using that :P
+Really excited for what's to come :3c